 - 23. Required only if a CC has been issued for the device or equipment.
 [Nonretroactive as of January 1, 2003] (G-S.1.
-Identification (h) Added 2001) - 24.
+Identification (e) Added 2001) - 24.
 The section capacity shall be prefaced by the words "Section Capacity" or an abbreviation of that term.
 Abbreviations shall be "Sec Cap" or "Sec C." All capital letters and periods may be used.

-N 1 Test Procedures
+[Nonretroactive as of January 1, 2005] (Added 2004)

+N.I.
+Test Procedures.

-- N.1.1.
+- N.1.I.
 Increasing-Load Test.
 The increasing-load test shall be conducted on all scales with the test loads approximately centered on the load-receiving element of the scale, except on a scale having a nominal capacity greater than the total available known test load.
-When the total test load is less than the nominal capacity, the test load is used to greatest advantage by concentrating it, within prescribed load limits, over the main load supports of the scale. - N.1.2.
+When the total test load is less than the nominal capacity, the test load is used to greatest advantage by concentrating it, within prescribed load limits, over the main load supports of the scale. - N.I.2.
 Decreasing-Load Test (Automatic Indicating Scales).
 The decreasing-load test shall be conducted with the test load approximately centered on the load-receiving element of the scale. - N.1.2.1.
 Scales Marked I, II, III, or IIII.
-Except for portable wheel load weighers, decreasing-load tests shall be conducted on scales marked I, II, III or IIII and with n equal to or greater than 1000 with test loads equal to the maximum test load at each tolerance value.
+Except for portable wheel load weighers, decreasing-load tests shall be conducted on scales marked I, II, III or IIII and with "n" equal to or greater than 1000 with test loads equal to the maximum test load at each tolerance value.
 For example, on a Class III scale, at test loads equal to 4000 d, 2000 d, and 500 d; for scales with n less than 1000, the test load shall be equal to one-half of the maximum load applied in the increasing-load test.
-(See Table 6) (Amended 1998) - N.1.2.2.
-All Other Scales.
-On all other scales, except for portable wheel load weighers, the decreasing-load test shall be conducted with a test load equal to one-half of the maximum load applied in the increasing-load test.
-(Amended 1998)
+(See Table 6.
+Maintenance Tolerances) (Amended 1998)

+N.1.2.2.
+All Other Scales. - On all other scales, except for portable wheel load weighers, the decreasing-load test shall be conducted with a test load equal to one-half of the maximum load applied in the increasing-load test.